Shevchenko Scientific Society: History

 It was founded in 1873 in Lemberg (today Lviv), at that time the capital of the Austrian crown land of Kingdom of Galicia and Lodomeria, as a literary society devoted to the promotion of Ukrainian language literature initially under the name Shevchenko Society.
 It was established soon after another cultural society, better known as Prosvita (Enlightenment).
 At that time any publication in Ukrainian language was prohibited in the Russian-controlled Ukraine (Little Russia), from the beginning it attracted the financial and intellectual support of writers and patrons of Ukrainian background from the Russian Empire.
 The Shevchenko Scientific Society was created on an idea of a writer Oleksandr Konyskyi and the Shevchenko's contemporary Dmytro Pylchykov with a financial support of Yelyzaveta Myloradovych-Skoropadska.

 In 1893, due to the change in its statute the Shevchenko Scientific Society was transformed into a real scholarly multidisciplinary academy of sciences with its periodical the Zapysky NTSh (Notes of the Shevchenko Scientific Society), yet continue to be specialized in the Ukrainian Studies.
 Throughout most of its history it had three sections: history-philosophical, philological, and mathematically-medical-natural scientific.
 Under the presidency of the historian, Mykhailo Hrushevsky, it greatly expanded its activities, contributing to both the humanities and the physical sciences, law and medicine, but most specifically once again it concentrated on Ukrainian studies.

+At the turn of the century the Cultural and Historical Museum, Mykhailo Hrushevsky and the Society took an interest in the history and the archaeology of Ukraine.
+Leading archaeological experts in this work were Bohdan Janusz, Kateryna Antonovych-Melnyk and Volodymyr Antonovych.

-During this period, one of its most prolific contributors was the poet, folklorist, and literary historian Ivan Franko who headed the philological section.
+One of its most prolific contributors was the poet, folklorist, and literary historian Ivan Franko who headed the philological section.
 Also during that period the society created several museums, libraries, and archives.
 By 1914, several hundred volumes of scholarly research and notices had been published by the society including over a hundred volumes of its Zapysky.